SubxX/ng-environment-generator/README.md

 - `--project ProjectName`: Specify the name of the Angular project for which you want to generate the environment (it take the first project as default if no projectName is passed).

+- `--script false`: Include this option to also add build and serve script to the package.json file (true by default).

 - `--e2e true`: Include this option to also add configuration for end-to-end (e2e) testing.

 ## Example